davidisinta/codepath_ios_prework/README.md

 Submitted by: **David Isinta Nyakawa**

-**andomBackground** is an app that displays a random background color every time a button is clicked.
+**randomBackground** is an app that displays a random background color every time a button is clicked.

 Time spent: **9** hours spent in total